 Genes are stored in the mitochondria.
 Mitochondria are the powerhouse of the cell.
 The mistake in mitochondrial genes affects the functioning of the body part such as ears, eyes, kidneys, muscle, and heart.
 These type of changes result in hearing loss.

 Genes pass from one generation to another generation.
 So as mitochondrial genes are passes.
-Changed mitochondrial genes determine the severity of loss.
+Changed mitochondrial genes determine the severity of a loss.